poikcue/FormLicense/README.md

 License: MIT

 ## Contact me
 mail: poikcue@outlook.com *or* moraplze@outlook.com
 spigot: GMs1D2Yy
+This plugin at spigot:https://www.spigotmc.org/resources/formlicense.99135/

 ## Compile
 You can build it by yourself.But i suggest you download jar file at spigot website.